How does your reservation list work?

 Do you ever sell puppies with full registration?

 We will usually reserve 1st pick male and 1st pick female for show/breeding homes.
 Full registration is only available to approved breeders who will be breeding to better the breed.
+At this point, we do not have any reservations available till at least 2020 or longer.

 Do you have a health guarantee?